Billy Joel: Health issues

 In 1970, a career decline and personal tragedies led Joel to a deep depressive period.
-It was revealed in the 2025 documentary Billy Joel: And So It Goes that he tried to commit suicide twice.
+During this time, he attempted suicide twice.
 After Joel's affair with Elizabeth Weber Small resulted in the breakup of Attila, and his estrangement from his best friend Jon Small, Joel was evicted from Small's house.
 "I had no place to live.
 I was sleeping in laundromats and I was depressed, I think to the point of almost being psychotic," said Joel.
 Joel's sister, Judy Molinari, who was a medical assistant at the time, had previously given him sleeping pills to help him sleep.
 Joel's first suicide attempt occurred when he planned to take an overdose of all the pills.
 This resulted in Joel falling into a coma for several days.
 When he awoke, Joel was disappointed that his attempt failed, and swore he would "do it right" the second time around.
 Joel then left a suicide note and attempted to kill himself a second time by drinking furniture polish.
 Joel later said, "I drank furniture polish.
 It looked tastier than bleach."
 Jon Small rushed him to the hospital.
 Joel checked into Meadowbrook Hospital, where he was put on suicide watch and received treatment for depression.
 Joel would later pen the song "Tomorrow Is Today", which he describes as a suicide note.

 In 1985, Joel recorded "You're Only Human (Second Wind)" as a message to help prevent teen suicide.

 In 2002, Joel entered Silver Hill Hospital, a substance abuse and psychiatric center in New Canaan, Connecticut, where he underwent treatment for 10 days.
 In March 2005, Joel checked into the Betty Ford Center, where he spent 30 days for the treatment of alcohol abuse.

 In 2025, Joel was diagnosed with normal pressure hydrocephalus, leading to problems with his hearing, vision, and balance.
 The diagnosis led to Joel cancelling all his upcoming planned concerts.
 In July 2025, he stated in interviews People and on Bill Maher's podcast that he was improving, with his condition being treatable.
+In September 2026, Joel said on SiriusXM's The Billy Joel Channel that he had undergone surgery to have a shunt implanted to drain excess fluid, and that it had improved his memory, balance and ability to function.
+He added that doctors had told him performing had been giving him "something like a concussion every time I did a show".

 Joel has admitted to having a history of alcoholism, though he eventually became sober and has stated that some details regarding his alcohol addiction, such as the claim that Joel reached the point where he received DUI arrests, were exaggerated.